Expert Guide To Edible Landscaping

 Edible flowers harvested from an edible garden plated nicely on a plate

-Finally, edible flowers are a type of flower, which means, like flowers do, they add splashes of color to your edible garden, giving it life.
+Finally, edible flowers are a category of flowers, which means, like flowers do, they add splashes of color to your edible garden, giving it life.

 Calendula and pansies are top favorites for their bold, vibrant colors.